Close Menu

 A significant decrease in testosterone concentrations were observed when dietary macronutrient intake was reduced.

-Another observation was that there was a significant decrease in circulating testosterone concentrations with 40% reduction in total caloric intake, despite a high percentage of the caloric intake being from protein sources.
+Another observation was that there was a significant decrease in circulating testosterone concentrations with 40% reduction in total caloric intake, despite a high percentage of the caloric intake being from protein sources, which emphasize the importance of diet for healthy testosterone levels.

 This post will discuss about the foods that increase testosterone levels naturally, discussing about other factors that may cause lower testosterone levels.